At a glance

 There is no cure for chronic renal disease except a kidney transplant (see below), the goal of treatment is to slow down the progression of the disease, decrease the burden on the kidneys and manage symptoms.

-Administration of intravenous or subcutaneous (under the skin) fluids to treat dehydration and electrolyte imbalances as well as help the kidneys to flush out toxins from the body.
-Initially your cat may need to receive fluids in-house via IV; however, long term management of kidney failure may require further fluid therapy and many cat owners may need to learn how to give fluids subcutaneously at home (this is not as daunting as it sounds).
+Fluid therapy: Administration of intravenous or subcutaneous (under the skin) fluids to treat dehydration and electrolyte imbalances as well as help the kidneys flush out toxins from the body.
+Initially, your cat may need to receive fluids in-house via IV; however, long term management of kidney failure may require further fluid therapy and many cat owners may need to learn how to give fluids subcutaneously at home (this is not as daunting as it sounds).

 A feeding tube will be necessary if the cat still won’t eat despite coaxing or appetite stimulants.